basho/basho_docs/content/riak/kv/2.1.3/configuring/reference.md

 <tr>
 <td><code>datatypes.compression_level</code></td>
-<td>Whether serialized Data Types will use compression and at what
+<td>Whether serialized <a href="/riak/kv/2.1.3/developing/data-types">Data Types</a> will use compression and at what
 level.
 When set to an integer, the parameter refers to the aggressiveness of compression, on a scale from 0 to 9. <code>on</code>
 is equivalent to 6, whereas <code>off</code> is equivalent to 0.
 Higher